Mango

 Illiquid deposits

-There is a chance the user is not able to withdraw deposits because it's borrowed.
-This could be a problem for someone who needs liquidity immediately.
-The same issue applies to positions that are lent out—the user may not be able to close a position if the utilization rate is 100%.
-However, the protocol guarantees a 100% APY while the user waits to be able to withdraw.
+There is a possibility that users cannot withdraw deposits because those deposits are tied up as borrowed collateral.
+This could be problematic for someone who needs liquidity right away.
+A similar issue applies to deposited positions that are lent out-if utilization reaches 100%, the user may not be able to close the position.
+The protocol, however, states a 100% APY while the user waits until withdrawals are possible.

 Smart contract exploit

-The code has been looked over by volunteers, but there has not been a formal audit.
-While there are bounties offered for responsible disclosure of potential vulnerabilities, there is no guarantee that hackers will choose the bounty over a profitable exploit.
+The code has been reviewed by volunteers, but there has not been a formal audit.
+Even though bounties exist for responsible disclosure of potential weaknesses, there is no assurance that attackers will select the bounty rather than carrying out a profitable exploit.

 Perpetual Futures (WIP)